 By the time Mark reached 11, research indicated that Mark no longer met the criteria for autism.
 It was at this time that Mark and his mother shifted their focus from working solely on Mark to working with the local community on autism awareness.

 In 2008, Steven’s Law, an insurance bill that required many private insurers to begin covering the costs of services for individuals with autism under the age of 16, was introduced before the Senate Health Committee at the Arizona Legislature.

-Mark and his mother spent months working to get the bill passed, collaborating with other parents of children with autism to lobby Arizona’s representatives.
+Mark and his mother spent months working to get the bill passed, collaborating with other parents of autistic children to lobby Arizona’s representatives.
 Cynthia and Mark both testified in front of the Senate Health Committee.
 The bill unanimously passed out of committee and was approved by the full Legislature, taking effect July 1, 2009.

 When Mark first received his diagnosis, only one in 500 children were diagnosed with autism.
 Today, approximately one in 64 children are diagnosed with a spectrum of disorders classified under the autism umbrella.
 The differing levels of severity and the factors influencing them make treating each case unique and impossible to predict.

 “Autism is not my identity,” Mark insists.
 “I don’t mind people being curious or asking questions, but it’s never been how I want people to define me.”
 According to Zoe Gross, director of operations at ASAN in Washington, D.C., “Autism is about how an autistic person experiences the world — not how we appear to others.”